-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 15.34 2/24/2021 Jim Cox On the chart, the arsenic has a limit, but on the findings, only one number is within the limits and all the others are over and there doesn't seem to be concern.
-Can you analyze this data for me?
-Arsenic is something that environmental professionals deal with all of the time in the West and in the Central Valley.
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 15.34 2/24/2021 Jim Cox Arsenic is something that environmental professionals deal with all of the time in the West and in the Central Valley.
 Arsenic was formed in the rocks in the Sierras so it shows up in the soils.
 The reference limits are very low.
 Ecological risk assessors are studying this information regularly, including drinking it in water, breathing it in air, etc. Generally, one of the most conservative pathways is the residential pathways, in people's own gardens.
 Those plants are sucking up whatever is in the soil.
 In regards to agricultural pathways, those are typically higher values.
 The framework has not yet been developed, but it can't be any more than the residential pathway.
 Sometimes baseline background levels are set.
 That's why a range is provided.
 The averages provided in the notes could be higher in the Delta, but overall in California, that is the average.
 Andrew Finney 4/28/2021 Responded 15.35 2/24/2021 Gil Cosio If there are chlorides, are you going to be looking into what the Regional Water Quality Control Board thinks?
 The water table is right at the surface of these levees and it's always been an issue with dredge material that we cannot contaminate the groundwater.
 Is there the possibility of some of this washing off into the farm fields and will that affect growing crops?
 The analysis should be done up front.
 Is there any soil classification data for the material at tunnel depth?
-Andrew Finney 4/28/2021 Responded 15.36 2/24/2021 Gil Cosio On the map in the presentation, there was an orange dot indication a boring done on Empire Tract.
+Andrew Finney 4/28/2021 Responded 5.36 2/24/2021 Gil Cosio On the map in the presentation, there was an orange dot indication a boring done on Empire Tract.
 How close was this to the levee?
 It should be made sure that none of the borings are on a levee.
 Where explorations are planned within the levee, such as on Bouldin Island, we will obtain all applicable permits from the local levee management agencies.
-Andrew Finney 4/28/2021 Responded 15.37 Is there any soil classification information for the material at tunnel depth?
+Andrew Finney 4/28/2021 Responded 5.37 Is there any soil classification information for the material at tunnel depth?
 Some thick sequences of sand have been found east of Walnut Grove, even high plasticity silts.
-Andrew Finney 4/28/2021 Responded 15.38 2/24/2021 Jim Cox If no bonds have been issued, bonds are still intended to be issued correct?
-In this case, the project has to be approved first before the bonds can be issued.
-Chris Martin 4/28/2021 Responded 15.39 2/24/2021 Michael Moran What is the interplay of the bonds and expenditures on Davis- Dolwig and the Community Benefits Plan, if at all?
+Andrew Finney 4/28/2021 Responded 5.38 2/24/2021 Jim Cox · Chris Martin 4/28/2021 Responded 5.39 2/24/2021 Michael Moran What is the interplay of the bonds and expenditures on Davis- Dolwig and the Community Benefits Plan, if at all?
 Davis-Dolwig legislation provisions could be another lengthy conversation for a different meeting.
 It addresses an issue related to who pays for recreation and enhancement of fish and wildlife and that goes back into philosophical questions that were state policy debates in the 60s when the project was built.
 Bond proceeds cannot be used to pay Davis-Dolwig costs.
 The community benefits plan will be addressed by DWR in subsequent meetings.
-Chris Martin 4/28/2021 Responded 16.03 1 4/28/2021 Barbara Barrigan- Parrilla Will the hydro modeling information be shared with the committee and when?
+Chris Martin 4/28/2021 Responded 6.01 4/28/2021 Barbara Barrigan- Parrilla Will the hydro modeling information be shared with the committee and when?
 The hydraulic and hydrologic modeling is part of the CEQA process, so it will not be included in an SEC meeting (which is limited to DCA topics).
 DWR is planning technical workshops this summer that will outline the modeling approach and assumptions.
 Carrie Buckman 6/23/2021